ucdavis-bioinformatics/NeuroMabSeq/README.md

 - 101.1 101.2 etc if repeats..
 - index based on sample_ID not filename
 - help with sams example (aberrant chain 6-7 in one?)
+- auto create settings with hidden recaptcha as part of ./restart.sh
+- fix html table for blat

 ### Questions
 - what is the deal with this mabid